ViViDboarder/vim-settings/README.md

 ## Version support

-Nearly every version of Vim or Neovim found on major distros is supported right now.
-To simplify things, I am considering adopting the following rule: Supporting only the lowest version of each found in the latest Ubuntu LTS and Debian Stable releases.
-I'll also make tags for commits where I drop support for a version.
+Vim configs are in maintenance mode and will not be updated, however are expected to be able to run anywhere.
+Neovim configs target the Neovim version in the latest LTS release of Ubuntu.
+I try to add tags to commits when I drop support for older versions of Neovim.

 ## Project Layout